build2last/QzoneLiker/README.md

 ## Declaration
 * It's a pure python project based on [QzoneLiker](https://github.com/zeruniverse/QzoneLiker).
-* Added web interface with Tornado framework.
+* I Added web interface to it with Tornado framework.
-* New daemo thread will be created on QLiker 's activation.
+* New process will be created on QLiker's activation.
+* Configure conf.py before execution.

 Run with:
 > python main.py